Athani, Belagavi: Climate

 Being situated in upper region of Belagavi district which lies in the elevated terrain of north-western Karnataka, Athani has a tropical climate.
 It is known for its moderately climate throughout the year.
 Athani receives rainfall from both the northeast and the southwest monsoons and the wettest months are June–September.
 It has a distinct normal climate in every season. extreme climate should not found here.
 June and August have a good deal of rainfall, while the winters have very little.
 The coldest month is December with an average low temperature of 25.3 °C and the hottest month is may with an average high temperature of 40 °C. Winter temperatures rarely drop up to 18 °C (54 °F), and summer temperatures seldom exceed 30–40 °C.The driest month is January, with 10 mm of rainfall.

+In 2024, Athani hobli received an annual rainfall of 618 mm.